Controversies surrounding the Legionaries of Christ: ReGAIN lawsuit

-In August 2007, the Legion filed a lawsuit against ReGAIN, an organization founded by ex-Legionaries critical of Legion practices and its founder Marcial Maciel.
+In August 2007, the Legionaries filed a lawsuit against ReGAIN, an organization founded by ex-Legionaries critical of Legionaries practices and its founder Marcial Maciel.
 The lawsuit alleges that written property of the Legion, including letters written by Maciel and copies of unpublished principles and norms "intended only for dissemination and use by Legion members" were stolen and posted online "out of context ... as part of a concerted effort to wage a malicious disinformation campaign against the Legion."
-The Legion has pleaded that the value of the alleged stolen property is "worth at least $750,000."
+The Legionaries have pleaded that the value of the alleged stolen property is "worth at least $750,000."

 The president of ReGAIN has asserted that, to the best of his knowledge, "nothing was obtained improperly," and expressed the opinion that the lawsuit request for information on anonymous message board posters was an action "proving that the Legion is a cult which controls information, stifles freedom of expression, and goes after dissenters."

 At the conclusion of the lawsuit, the internet discussion board xlcrc.com about the Legion and its activities was taken down.